Collector Groups

 When you use the PowerShell Collector for Concurrent PowerShell Collection, the collection process can bypass failed or paused collections, reduce collection time, and reduce the number of early terminations (sigterms) that occur with data collection.
 The PowerShell Collector is an independent service running as a container on a Data Collector.

-You can enable one or more Collector Groups to use concurrent PowerShell collection, and you can collect metrics for concurrent PowerShell collection.
+You can enable one or more collector groups to use concurrent PowerShell collection, and you can collect metrics for concurrent PowerShell collection.

-NOTE: Concurrent PowerShell Collection is for PowerShell Performance and Performance Configuration Dynamic Application types and does not include Snippet Dynamic Applications which happen to run PowerShell commands.
+Concurrent PowerShell Collection is for PowerShell Performance and Performance Configuration Dynamic Application types and does not include Snippet Dynamic Applications which happen to run PowerShell commands.

 For more details on concurrent PowerShell collection, see the section on Concurrent PowerShell in the manual Monitoring Windows Systems with PowerShell.